CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 - Go to the Student Affairs under building 20 not the normal Credit Hours Student Affairs with all the signed/stamped documents and the receipts to take your file.

 ## Graduation Certificate and Grades Transcript
+**You have to retrieve your file before requesting any.**
-Both are normally ready 2-3 months after results announcement, due to time taken until the Cairo University's Dean (not the Faculty's Dean) officially approves and certifies the final results of the academic year.
+The Graduation Certificate and Grades Transcript are normally ready 2-3 months after results announcement, due to time taken until the Cairo University's Dean (not the Faculty's Dean) officially approves and certifies the final results of the academic year.
 - Go to the Graduate Affairs window behind the main administration building (the one in front of the obelisk), and ask for instructions to submit a request.
 They'll tell you where to get the request form.
 The request form costs 5 EGP.
 - Graduation Certificate is needed by employers, the Grades Transcript is rarely required but needed for M.Sc. registration.
 - Prices (without Fawry fees, as of 2023):